 • Questions must be sociological in character, i.e., they must excite a sociological imagination.

-• Taken together, the questions must address all four divisions of the sociology curriculum: (1) theory, (2) methods, (3) institutions and change, and (4) culture and identity.
-Any particular question may address one or more of these divisions.
+• Taken together, the questions must address all four areas of the sociology curriculum: (1) institutions and change, (2) culture and identity, (3) theory, and (4) methods.
+Any particular question may address one or more of these areas.

 • Questions must be sufficiently broad to be answered by all majors, regardless of the specific courses they have taken in the department.